-The Definitiv STP2 Resources Page has been updated with additional resources.
+The Definitiv STP2 Resources Page has been updated with additional resources from us and the ATO.

 If you would like to book a consulting package that includes STP2 services, please submit an Optimisation Services request in the Access Customer Success Portal.